top of page

 -

-I teach courses in microeconomic theory and political economy at both the undergraduate and graduate levels.
-In my free time, I enjoy recording music, working on house projects, and spending time with my wife Amy, our two kids, our cat Arthur, and our dog Cody.
-You can find me on X and Bluesky.
+I teach courses in microeconomics, political economy, and economic history to both undergraduate and graduate students.
+In my free time, I enjoy talking politics, writing music, working on house projects, and spending time with my wife Amy, our two kids, and our cat Arthur.

 bottom of page